unicode-org/message-format-wg/spec/formatting.md

    If this fails, use a _fallback value_ for the _expression_.
 2. _Resolve the name_ of the _function_ and, based on the starting sigil,
    find the appropriate function implementation from the _function registry_.
-   If the registry does not define an implementation for this _name_, emit an Unknown Function error and use a _fallback value_ for the _expression_.
+   If the implementation does not support the _namespace_ of the _name_ or the _namespace_ does not support the _name-part_ named _function_ or the registry does not otherwise support the _name_, emit an Unknown Function error and use a _fallback value_ for the _expression_.
-3. If the _expression_ includes _options_, resolve the _options_ to a mapping
+4. If the _expression_ includes _options_, resolve the _options_ to a mapping
    of string identifiers to values.
    For each _option_:
    - _Resolve the name_ of the _option_.
-   - If the _option_'s _name-part_ already exists in the resolved mapping of _options_,
+   - If the _option_'s _name_ already exists in the resolved mapping of _options_,
      emit a Duplicate Option Name error.
-   - If the _option_'s right-hand side successfully resolves to a value, bind the _name-part_ of the _option_'s to the resolved value in the mapping.
+   - If the _option_'s right-hand side successfully resolves to a value, bind the _name_ of the _option_ to the resolved value in the mapping.
    - Otherwise, do not bind the _name_ of the _option_ to any value in the mapping.
-4. Call the function implementation with the following arguments:
+5. Call the function implementation with the following arguments:
    - The current _locale_.
    - The resolved mapping of _options_.
    - If the _expression_ includes an _operand_, its resolved value.